David Siegel (computer scientist)

 David Mark Siegel (born 1961) is an American computer scientist, entrepreneur, and philanthropist.
 He co-founded Two Sigma, where he currently serves as co-chairman.
 Siegel has written for Business Insider, The New York Times, Financial Times and similar publications on topics including machine learning, the future of work, and the impact of algorithms used by search and social media companies.

 Early life and education

 Siegel was born in 1961 and spent his early childhood in the Bronx, New York and focused on computer science at a young age.
 By 12 years old, he had built memory and logic boards and learned to program a supercomputer at New York University's Courant Institute of Mathematical Sciences.
 As a freshman in high school, he taught a programming course to high school students at an NYU summer program.

-After attending Mamaroneck High School, Siegel graduated from Princeton University with a degree in electrical engineering and computer science and he went on to receive a PhD in computer science from the MIT.
+After attending Mamaroneck High School, Siegel graduated from Princeton University with a degree in electrical engineering and computer science and he went on to receive a PhD in computer science from MIT.
 There, he conducted research at the Artificial Intelligence Laboratory and developed thermal and tactile sensors for the Utah-MIT dexterous four-fingered hand, as well as a computational architecture for controlling the system.